My Art Education Philosophy

 Early in my career, I cultivated a robust resilience and an ability to see challenges as puzzles while working as an editorial illustrator.
 When I married and started a family, I discovered the joys and difficulties of parenthood.
-I sought to find creative ways to support my children through their early childhood, adolescence, and adulthood.
-I was invited to be an artist-in-residence on mural installations and organize after-school art programs during that time.
-These opportunities initiated an exciting shift and a new realization within me.
+I sought to find creative ways to support my children through their early childhood and adolescence.
+During my children's elementary years, I had an opportunity to be an artist-in-residence on mural installations and organize after-school art programs.
+These projects initiated an exciting shift and a new realization within me.
 Initially, I envisioned the after-school program as a place where students could connect in an environment where they shared similar interests and could explore new materials.

 One of my greatest strengths as an educator is my desire to be a lifelong learner.
 I strive every day to cultivate a classroom community where each of my students has a voice and representation in the visual resources I provide, the books I read, the artists I share, and the lessons I teach.
-Each of my students will know I have high expectations for their learning success.
+Each of my students will know that I care about them and have high expectations for their learning success.

 Renée Williams-Erwin, Artist-in-Residency, Pop-Art Collaborative Mural Panels, Painted by the Students at Knapp Elementary, 2020